Design Heuristic for Parallel Many Server Systems under FCFS-ALIS: Introduction

-It is our observation that when $\lambda$ and $n$ are large, the matching rates of the general parallel service system under FCFS-ALIS are approximately those of the FCFS infinite bipartite matching model, which is the basis for our current paper.
+It is our conjecture that when $\lambda$ and $n$ are large, the matching rates of the general parallel service system under FCFS-ALIS are approximated by those of the FCFS infinite bipartite matching model: this is the basis for our current paper.
+A first step towards verifying the conjectured many server behavior is made in \cite{zhan-weiss:16} by studying the limiting behavior of the ``N'' system.
+Even for this very simple system, the derivations of the limits are quite laborious, emphasizing the difficulty in verifying the conjecture for the general system.
 We use our ability to calculate matching rates in order to design parallel service systems operating under FCFS-ALIS.
-We consider parallel service systems operating in Efficiency Driven mode (ED), Quality Driven mode (QD), and Quality and Efficiency Driven mode (QED) \cite{mandelbaum-zeltyn:05}.
-Our objective in each of these is to design the workforce required to achieve certain service requirements, specifically: \begin{compactitem} \item[-] In ED mode, we specify average waiting times for customers, and resulting abandonment rates. \item[-] In QD mode, we specify average idle time for the servers, \item[-] In QED mode we specify almost full utilization, no wait or short wait, and no abandonments. \end{compactitem} Under FCFS-ALIS we achieve these pre-specified requirements with complete resource pooling of servers, and balance service levels for all types of customers.
+In \cite{adan-boon-busic-mairesse-weiss:13,adan-boon-weiss:13} we presented a heuristic algorithm to determine the required workforce in the Efficiency Driven (ED) overloaded regime.
+The main contribution of the current paper is to extend this algorithm to other regimes of interest: The Quality Driven (QD) mode in which there is underload, and Quality and Efficiency Driven (QED) mode in which the load is exactly one \cite{mandelbaum-zeltyn:05}.
+So we will consider parallel service systems operating in ED mode, QD mode and QED mode.
+Our objective in each of these is to design the workforce required to achieve certain service requirements, specifically: \begin{compactitem} \item[-] In ED mode, we specify average waiting times for customers, and resulting abandonment rates. \item[-] In QD mode, we specify average idle time for the servers. \item[-] In QED mode we design the workforce to achieve almost full utilization, zero or short waiting times, and no abandonments. \end{compactitem} Under FCFS-ALIS we achieve these pre-specified requirements with complete resource pooling of servers, and balanced service levels for all types of customers.

 We also present designs where under FCFS-ALIS the parallel servers are not pooled, and use this to achieve differentiated service levels for the various types of customers, based on pre-specified priority levels.
+In this case the design achieves the desired service levels and utilizations for all types, under the policy of FCFS-ALIS, without the need to use prioritized service decisions.

+In deciding on the staffing levels we consider two choices: We can specify the fraction of services provided by each type of server, out of all the services, we denote this by $\beta_{s_j}$.
+This specification is appropriate if for example costs are calculated per service, and may differ for different types of servers.
+Alternatively we may specify the fraction of total number of servers of each type, we denote this by $\theta_{s_j}=n_{s_j}/n$.
+This specification is appropriate if for example the costs are per server, and may differ for different types of servers.
+We consider staffing decisions made on the basis of either of these choices.